JosephKemper/cse210-hw/prove/Develop05/Polymorphism Design Activity.md

         ChecklistGoal =
-            SetGoal -- Runs the process of setting a ChecklistGoal RecordEvent = Defines how an event for a ChecklistGoal is processed Menu =
+            SetGoal -- Runs the process of setting a ChecklistGoal RecordEvent = Defines how an event for a ChecklistGoal is processed ListGoals -- Displays all ChecklistGoals and their current status Menu =
             GetUserInput : int -- takes in a string, converts it to a number, and returns the int.
             DisplayMainMenu : Void -- Displays the main menu